ThePotatoChronicler/CPJS/README.md

 # CPJS
-A programming language thats mix of Kotlin, Javascript and C++.
+A programming language that's a mix of Kotlin, Javascript and C++.